About the Audit

 Radical cystectomy is the removal of the bladder for cancer with urinary diversion or bladder reconstruction.
 The operative technique used may be open, laparoscopic or laparoscopic with robotic assistance.

-Although the BAUS Section of Oncology has been running a radical cystectomy audit since 2004, this is only the third year that individual outcomes data have been made available to the public.
+Although the BAUS Section of Oncology has been running a radical cystectomy audit since 2004, this is only the fourth year that individual outcomes data have been made available to the public.